 State honors individuals for leadership in rural economic development

-Now in its 28th year, the Rural Summit provides community leaders, economic developers and state officials the opportunity to come together and learn about innovative methods to improve rural South Carolina.
+Now in its 29th year, the Rural Summit provides community leaders, economic developers and state officials the opportunity to come together and learn about innovative methods to improve rural South Carolina.
 Additionally, the summit serves as a venue to honor individuals for work they’ve done to advance their respective communities.
-This year’s event was themed Redefining Place, Community and Quality of Life.

-Rural Summit Scholastic Achievement Awards were presented to two Bamberg-Ehrhardt High School students – Dalton Nicholas Compton and Savannah Allen Williams of Bamberg County.
-The awards recognized the students not only for their academic achievements but also for service to their community and school.
-Both students received a $2,500 scholarship.
+The 2019 Rural Summit Scholastic Achievement Award was presented to Bryanna Williams of Williamsburg County’s Hemingway High School.
+The award recognized Williams not only for her academic achievements but also for service to her community and school.
+She received a $5,000 scholarship.

 For photos of this year’s event, including the awards ceremony, please visit the S.C.
 Commerce flickr page.